passiomatic/videobox/README.md

 `make`

 This will run the Python interpreter using `src/main.py` as application entry point.
-A few directiores will be created using the repo as root.

 When you are done you can exit the virtual enviroment with the `deactivate` command.